analyserdmz/Pyllywood/README.md

 - Implement an export function (M3U8 files for VLC, or even iSpy if possible)
 - Add support for other protocols (anything that iSpy supports)
 - Add support for devices that do not require authentication
+- Create a requirements.txt for easy installation
+- Create a single executable

 # PyLLyWOOD